 It’s the most wonderful time of the year.
 Or so they say.
 Yet the holidays can also be a time of ramped-up stress.
 You’re dealing with blended families or your overbearing mother-in-law.
-And you have to break the news to your teen that he’s not getting the new gaming system like all of his buddies.
+And you have to break the news to your teen that he’s not getting the new gaming system that all of his buddies are.

 We’ve identified five sticky holiday situations and asked the experts for some advice to help you managing holiday stress.

 Situation 1: Your teen wants a gift you can’t afford